 Choosing the right Rawhide Treat for your Dog

-When selecting a rawhide, like any treat or toy, the most important thing is choosing one of the appropriate size.
+When selecting a rawhide, like any treat or toy, the most important thing is choosing one that’s an appropriate size.
 The rawhide should always be larger than your dog’s mouth, so they are not able to swallow it whole without chewing.
-Your pet should always be supervised, and any pieces which your dog is likely to swallow without proper chewing or gulp whole should be removed.
+Your pet should always be supervised while eating it, and any pieces that your dog is likely to swallow without proper chewing should be removed.

 I’ve heard rawhide treats use glue to hold them together, is this true?